timecalendar/timecalendar/README.md

 docker-compose up -d
 ```

-You should have access to phpMyAdmin here: http://localhost:3310/

 ### Node.js

 TimeCalendar is written in TypeScript and runs with Node.js.
 [Install Node.js](https://nodejs.org/en/) on your environment (current version v16).